mikeroyal/Apple-Silicon-Guide/Glossary.md

    **VDM: Vendor Defined Message**.
 Used for both USB Alternate Mode (not actually proprietary) and vendor-proprietary commands over USB-PD.
 Apple uses these to configure special modes on their Type C ports.

    **VHE: Virtual Host Extensions**.
 Extra Registers to allow more efficient switching between OS/VMs/User-space.
 See [ARM VHE explanation](https://developer.arm.com/documentation/102142/0100/Virtualization-Host-Extensions).

+   **visionOS** is Apple's iPadOS/iOS-like Operating System for their Vision Pro Headset.

 X